tetra-framework/tetra/docs/reactive-components.md

 !!! note
     Tetra automatically detects whether Django Channels is installed and properly configured in your project.
 When WebSocket support is not available, Tetra logs a warning to your configured logging mechanism and proceeds without websockets functionality.

+!!! info "WebSocket connections are established on-demand"
+    WebSocket connections are only established when a page **actually renders** a `ReactiveComponent`.
+If you have reactive components defined in your codebase but don't use them on a particular page, no WebSocket connection will be initiated.
+This minimizes overhead on pages that don't require real-time updates.

 ## Creating reactive components
 To make a **component** reactive, inherit from `ReactiveComponent` instead of `Component`: